Invited talk · RoboARCH @ ICRA 2026 · Vienna · 5 June 2026

 RA-L · NeurIPS · ICRA · ICLR · T-RO · 2023–2026

-Make the graph itself a batched object.
+Make the planning algorithm itself the vectorizable object.
+The graph is a tensor, so search becomes native GPU math.
 GTMP: 1000 paths in 4.6 ms.

 Family lineage · 2017–2026